ds-civic-data/urban-forest/proposal.md

 Deliverable
 -----------

-We will be making a Shiny App
+We will be making a Shiny App, which will visualize spatially the distribution of trees across Portland metro by tree type, and this can be overlaid with various demographic information, and infrastructural information like bike paths, major roadways, etc.